 Beer culture is full of all kinds of odd words, and to someone trying their first craft beer, it may feel like your more beer-savvy friends are talking in code.
 Here’s our ever-growing beer dictionary to help you figure out why the flocculation in the fermenting may have caused the tickers and haze bois to recruit mules and chase that whale.

-This beer dictionary isn’t meant to be the end-all-be-all, but if we’re doing our job right, it oughta teach you a little and more importantly, help you make you more knowledgeable in the beer aisle.
+This beer dictionary isn’t meant to be the end-all-be-all, but if we’re doing our job right, it ought to make you a little more knowledgeable in the beer aisle.
 If there’s a term you’d like to know and Google’s giving you mixed answers, hit us up on IG, Facebook, or shoot us an email here.

 Alcohol by volume.
 The higher the percentage, the stronger the beer.